Lemony Beans and Greens

 Instructions:

-To prepare beans, cover with water (there should be a few inches of water above the beans), add a teaspoon of salt, and leave to sit overnight.
+To prepare beans, cover beans them with water (there should be a few inches of water above the beans because they will expand).
+Add a teaspoon of salt and leave to soak for 2-6 hours.
+The longer they soak the less time they will need to cook.

 Heat a large pot on medium.
-Add 1/4 cup EVOO then add your onion, carrots, and celery.
+Add 1/4 cup olive oil then add your onion, carrots, and celery.

 After about 2 minutes, add in the chopped garlic and continue sweating your veggies for about 5 minutes.
 You want the onions to turn translucent and the carrots and celery to just start cooking, but not turn brown.